PadmaJones/wuss-2022-how-git-notes/README.md

 - Repo (created using the GitHub web interface, or using the Git CLI with `git init`):

-- Fork (typically created using the GitHub web interface only):
+- Fork (typically created using the GitHub web interface only): Fork first to make a copy

 - Local Clone (typically created using the Git CLI with `git clone` only):

-- Branch (created using the GitHub web interface, or using the Git CLI with `git branch` or `git checkout`):
+- Branch (created using the GitHub web interface, or using the Git CLI with `git branch` or `git checkout`): A branch is a copy you can use in the repo.

 ##### Managing Code Edits: